j1jlee/fbm-live-auction/README.md

 ## Bids
 - Users can Bid on Auctions

-## Future Features
+## User Wallet

-### User Wallet
+- Users can refill their wallets to fund bids/auctions

-Users can refill their wallets to fund bids/auctions
+- With enough money in their account wallets, users can bid in auctions

 ## Contact